adames/canvasser/README.md

 * A form for volunteers to sign up.
 * Criteria for what makes a good match
 * An app that matches volunteers with voters
-* Extra Credit: a system that prioritizes which voters to reach out to.
+* In the future: a system that prioritizes which voters to reach out to.
 ---
 _Volunteer Info:_
 First Name